Temperature-Dependent CPT Violation: Constraints from Big Bang Nucleosynthesis: Introduction

 In this work, we explore the possibility of temperature-dependent CPT violation that manifests as a mass difference between electrons and positrons during BBN.
 Such a scenario could have significant implications for the evolution of the primordial element abundances as well as the predicted effective number of neutrino species, $N_{\rm eff}$, at the end of BBN.
 We use the precision BBN code \faGithub \href{https://github.com/vallima/PRyMordial}{\,\texttt{PRyMordial}} to systematically map out constraints on electron and positron masses from observed abundances of Helium-4, Deuterium, Lithium-7, and measurements of $N_{\rm eff}$ \cite{Burns:2023sgx}.

 We introduce a framework in which the electron–positron mass difference is controlled by a temperature-dependent background parameter $b_0(T)$, motivated by finite-temperature field theory and high-scale symmetry breaking.
 In particular, we consider scalings such as $b_0(T) \propto T^2$, which naturally allow sizable early-universe CPT violation while ensuring that present-day experimental bounds are automatically satisfied.
+We note that here, $b_0(T)$ denotes a generic CPT-violating background parameter and should not be identified with the SME axial coefficient $b_\mu^{SME}$.

 The temperature-dependent form of the potential is crucial, because it captures the generic behavior expected from finite-temperature field theory: thermal backgrounds modify dispersion relations, shift effective masses, and can induce temporary CPT-violating terms that vanish as $T \to 0$.
 In this sense, a temperature-dependent $b_0(T)$ is not an ad hoc choice but a minimal assumption consistent with thermal corrections in a relativistic plasma.